AdobeDocs/analytics-2.0-apis/data-repair.md

 ## Job Status

 The `/job/{JOB_ID}` endpoint is called to check on the progress of a data repair job.
 Following submission of a job, `status` will report as `processing` and `progress` will be a number between `0` and `100`.
-Once complete, `status` will report as `complete` and `serverCalls` will be set to the actual number of Server Calls scanned during the data repair job.
+Once complete, `status` will report as `complete` and `serverCalls` will be set to the actual number of Data Rows scanned during the data repair job.
 This `serverCalls` value will be used to calculate usage.

 Completion of a repair job may take hours to days.